-This declaration of intent may be included in your written essay that is part of the application process, or you may send the Director of the MCJ program a separate letter indicating your intent.
+This declaration of intent should be included in your written essay that is part of the application process.

-Department of Criminal Justice ONLY reviews the applicants ONCE PER YEAR, IN SPRING FOR FALL ADMISSION.
+Department of Criminal Justice reviews the applicants throughout the YEAR.

 The minimum requirements for admission into the MCJ program are:

-2. three letters of recommendation from individuals who are able to comment upon your ability to complete graduate work; and
+2. three letters of recommendation from professors who are able to comment upon your ability to complete graduate work; and

-3. Send the essay described in #3 above directly to the Director of the MCJ program.
+Send the personal statement and sample of writing described in #3 above directly to the Director of the MCJ program.